dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 A.
 Run the MET pcp_combine tool to put the NAM data into 3-hourly accumulations.

-0-3 hour accumulation is already in the 03UTC file.
+0-3 hour accumulation is already in the 03 UTC file.
 Run this file through pcp_combine as a pass-through to put it into NetCDF format:

 .. code-block:: none